sndeep4all/angular-jointjs-graph/README.md

   1. Declare the `angular-jointjs-graph` module as dependency to your main application module
   2. Insert the required HTML/SVG markup
   3. Define a factory returning a configuration object
-  4. Issue an event carrying the `$resource` objects for the entity and relationship backend models
+  4. Issue an event carrying the `$resource` objects for the entity and relations backend models
   5. Define optional factories providing callbacks invoked during the entity/link creation process
-  6. Define factories providing user-specified SVG attributes for the different entity and relationship classes
+  6. Define factories providing user-specified SVG attributes for the entity and relation models

 The following sections describe the actions required by each step in detail.